Debt (game show): Round 1 (General Debt)

 In the first round, contestants faced a gameboard with five categories, each with five questions in negative dollar values ranging from −$50 to −$250, in increments of $50.
 The first choice of question went to the contestant who had the lowest debt before averaging.
 This contestant chose a category and value, then Martindale asked a "Who am I?" question that all contestants could answer.
 Contestants buzzed in to answer and were required to phrase their response as "You are..." to receive credit (although the contraction "You're" also was accepted).
-(The correct answer to the example is "You are Cap'n Crunch".)
 A correct answer deducted the question's value from the contestant's debt.
 A wrong answer, or failing to respond within an allotted time, increased the contestant's debt, and allowed the others to buzz in.
 The contestant answering correctly then chose the next question from the board.
 If no one answered correctly, the contestant who gave the last correct answer kept control.

 A "Debt-onator" was hidden behind one question, judged by the producers to be the most difficult one of the round.
 Regardless of the displayed value, it was played for −$500.

 The players were warned when the round entered its final two minutes.
 Once time ran out or all 25 questions had been asked, the two contestants with the lowest debt amounts moved on to the next round, while the contestant with the highest debt amount was eliminated and received a consolation prize of a $200 savings bond, along with a piggy bank.

 Season two changes

 As originally conceived, the first-round gameplay for Debt was almost indistinguishable from that of the popular game show Jeopardy!.
-Merv Griffin Productions sent a cease and desist order to Disney, which prompted the show to make changes for Debt's second and final season.
+Columbia Tristar Television sent a cease and desist order to Disney, which prompted the show to make changes for Debt's second and final season.

 After the debts were averaged, Martindale asked a toss-up question that awarded −$1 and initial control of the round.
 Rather than selecting an individual question, the contestant in control chose one of five categories from the board and Martindale asked five questions in succession, with values increasing from −$50 to −$250.
 The "Debt-onator" was hidden behind one category and doubled the value of its questions (−$100 to −$500).
 The contestant who gave the last correct answer in a category chose the next one.
 Finally, contestants were no longer required to start their answers with the "I am" and "You are..." phrases at any point in the game.
 When a contestant was eliminated by having the highest amount of debt in the first two rounds, the three phrases: "See Ya", "Bye-Bye", and "So Long", were displayed in the eggcrate contestant's podium.